-Figure 63: Cutt-off frequency estimation (intersection points x1 and x2 represent estimated frequencies)
+Figure 63: Cut-off frequency estimation (intersection points x1 and x2 represent estimated frequencies)

 Based on the analysis of the intersection point(s), cut-off frequencies are obtained.
 The intersection points are chosen to represent cut-off frequencies of the frequency-filtered film grain model.
 In such case, model values are set to (according to the SMPTE RDD 5 specification):